 in Scotland and Ireland.
 During the first season of filming for Adventure Golf, Ian has experienced some of the greatest golf courses in the world in Scotland, Dubai, Southern California, Japan, South Africa, and Florida.
 He was bowled over by the high-tech and futuristic golf experience in Japan, in particular the Gotemba Course overlooking Mount Fuji.

-His dream trip would be to take a year out to travel the four corners of the world, Phileas Fogg inspired, to play the world’s best golf courses and explore the most exotic regions at a leisurely pace – notably Hawaii, Bali and the little explored courses of Latin America.
-He enjoys international travel for work and pleasure and regularly jets off to his favourite spots of the Caribbean, the Mediterranean, skiing trips, and city breaks in Paris and New York.
+Ian’s dream trip would be to take a year out to travel the four corners of the world, Phileas Fogg inspired, to play the world’s best golf courses, and explore the most exotic regions and their cultures at a leisurely pace – notably the Pacific Islands, Middle East and the little explored courses of Latin America.